rbisdorff/Digraph3/docSphinx/tutorial.rst

        * :ref:`How to create a new performance tableau instance <New-PerformanceTableau-Tutorial-label>`
        * :ref:`Generating random performance tableaux <RandomPerformanceTableau-Tutorial-label>`
        * :ref:`Linear ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`
-       * :ref:`Weakly ranking with multiple incommensurable criteria <Weak-Ranking-Tutorial-label>`
+       * :ref:`Partially ranking with multiple incommensurable criteria <Partial-Ranking-Tutorial-label>`
        * :ref:`Rating into relative performance quantiles <QuantilesRating-Tutorial-label>`
        * :ref:`Rating-by-ranking with learned performance quantile limits <LearnedRating-Tutorial-label>`
        * :ref:`Computing the winner of an election <LinearVoting-Tutorial-label>`